unroll/annindex/README.md

 * Very limited dependencies.
   - Make it easy to install and use.
   - Main dependencies are numpy, scipy, and scikit-learn.

+[^2]: Joking aside, scikit-learn has been an inspiration for `annindex`.

 ### Non-goals

-Annindex is not meant for building large production systems, nor is it meant to be "scikit-anns" (perhaps in the future...):
+`annindex` is not meant for building large production systems, nor is it meant to be "scikit-anns" (perhaps in the future...):
 * Not production quality.
 * Focus is on simple code, rather than making it very fast or generic.
 * Moderate input checks to avoid errors, but assume users generally know what they are doing.
 * Not meant to build large systems.
 * Not meant to support a huge eco-system.
-* Not feature-compleat, and is not trying to be.
+* Not feature-complete, and is not trying to be.

 ## Roadmap